Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **Pn.n** Motor CAN board address (if applicable) and driver number
 * **C"port"** Port name of the brake control port. **The port must be on the same CAN board as the driver.** The CAN address does not need to be specified in the port name, but if it is then it must be the same as the driver CAN address.
-In RRF3.5 and later the delay between brake on and motor off is set to the default value unless the S parameter is present.
+In RRF3.5 and later, when this parameter is present the delay between brake on and motor off is set to the default value unless the S parameter is present.
-* **Snnn** (RRF 3.5 and later only) Delay in milliseconds between de-energising the brake solenoid (to activate the brake) and disabling the driver when M18 or M84 is used to turn off the motor.
-This is to allow the brake to engage fully before the motor curent is turned off.
+* **Snnn** (optional, RRF 3.5 and later only) Delay in milliseconds between de-energising the brake solenoid (to activate the brake) and disabling the driver when M18 or M84 is used to turn off the motor.
+This is to allow the brake to engage fully before the motor current is turned off.
+* **Vnn** (optional, supported in RRF 3.5 and later on boards with variants that accept 48V VIN) Brake voltage.
+If the VIN voltage is or rises above this value, PWM will be used to reduce the average brake voltge to this value.
+Caution: use this option only in conjunction with a port that supports PWM!
+All Duet 3 OUT ports support PWM.

 ### Examples
 <br>